synereo/synereo-node/README.md

   Use "spliciousbkendimage" as image name in subsequent steps where image id is required.
 You can use image name of your choice but it must be all lowercase.

 ## Running standalone node:
 Standalone mode requires running MongoDB and please replace the IP_ADDRESS (this address is accquired by docker and displays at starting of it i.e. 192.168.99.100 in Windows and Mac) appropriately below.
+If you are using pre-built image from Docker Hub i.e. livelygig/backend then replace the following field in docker run command below:
+    `replace IP_ADDRESS with: 192.168.99.100` and `replace spliciousbkendimage with: livelygig/backend`

+For example, the command on step 3a for automated process becomes:

+    docker run -it -e MONGODB_HOST=192.168.99.100 -e MONGODB_PORT=27017 --name backendNode -p 8888:9876 -d livelygig/backend /usr/local/splicious/run.sh

 #### Running docker image - manual process: